Codium-ai/pr-agent/README.md

 To set up your own PR-Agent, see the [Installation](#installation) section below.
-Note that when you set your own PR-Agent or use CodiumAI hosted PR-Agent, you do not need to mention `@CodiumAI-Agent ...`.
+Note that when you set your own PR-Agent or use CodiumAI hosted PR-Agent, there is no need to mention `@CodiumAI-Agent ...`.
 Instead, directly start with the command, e.g., `/ask ...`.

 ---